 I've just recovered from injury, would the group be suitable for me?

 The answer to this depends on the nature of your injury and the point of your recovery phase.
-As general advice, we would recommend you start with the Beginners course and see how you get on, you can switch to the Improvers group at anytime.
+As general advice, we would recommend you start with the Run30 course and see how you get on, you can switch to the Improvers group at anytime.

 If I come to the group should I be doing any other training in between sessions?

-For the Beginners programme to be successful, it is recommended that you repeat each session up to two more times within the same week, although this isn't compulsory, we understand that you can't always get out for a run.
+For the Run30 programme to be successful, it is recommended that you repeat each session up to two more times within the same week, although this isn't compulsory, we understand that you can't always get out for a run.
 As a general rule, any type of cross training to compliment your running is usually a good thing, be it yoga, pilates, strength/conditioning or any other type of sport.

 What happens after I finish the Beginners programme?